rtmie/presentations/content/devops_intro/slides.md

 * Systems Thinking - emphasise the performance of the whole system/organisation, not just specific silos
 * Apply to any process large or small
   * Team can look at time from developer onboarding to productivity
-  * Delivery maanger can look at end to end flow of a software release
+  * Delivery manager can look at end to end flow of a software release

 ### 2. Feedback -